WHAT IS LIPOSCULPTURE

 - Women who have had children and are concerned by the unwanted accumulations of fat that childbearing has brought saddlebags, full thighs, hips, a ‘pot-belly’ and accumulations of fat in other areas, often resistant to the most rigorous gym workouts and exercise regimes.

-- Men who have developed love handles above the hips or accumulations of abdominal fat, not necessarily related to lack of exercise, but often due to natural decline in the production of growth hormone, which occurs with age.
+- Men who have developed love handles above the hips or accumulations of abdominal fat, not necessarily related to lack of exercise, but often due to natural decline in the production of hormones, which occurs with age.
 You may be able to blame your genes for many of these deposits as the tendency to deposit fat in some areas is genetically pre-determined.

 - Women and men who want to have the streamlined appearance and have the best shape that they possibly can.
 For such people the permanent removal of even small amounts of fat from localised areas can make a good figure dramatically better.